Winamp: Acquisition by Radionomy

 On November 20, 2013, AOL announced that it would shut down Winamp.com on December 20, 2013, and the software would no longer be available for download nor supported by the company after that date.
 The following day, an unofficial report surfaced that Microsoft was in talks with AOL to acquire Nullsoft.
 Despite AOL's announcement, the Winamp site was not shut down as planned, and on January 14, 2014, it was officially announced that Belgian online radio aggregator Radionomy had bought the Nullsoft brand, which includes Winamp and SHOUTcast.
 No financial details were publicly announced.
-However, TechCrunch has reported that the sale of Winamp and Shoutcast is worth between $5 and $10 million, with AOL taking a 12% stake (a financial, not strategic, investment) in Radionomy in the process.
+However, TechCrunch reported that the sale of Winamp and Shoutcast was worth between $5 and $10 million, with AOL taking a 12% stake (a financial, not strategic, investment) in Radionomy in the process.

-Radionomy relaunched the Winamp website, and it was available for download again.
+Radionomy relaunched the Winamp website, and the software was available for download again.
 In December 2015, Vivendi bought a majority stake in Radionomy.

 Following Radionomy's acquisition, no new releases would officially surface until Winamp 5.8 in 2018.